NickPerlich/Bettermo/peer_review_response.md

 - _add more endpoints for sanity checking, getting users, getting groups etc_.
 Ambiguous, but also heavily dealt with in Adam's feedback.
 - _There is no way to edit rows, which would definitely be helpful_.
 Ambiguous, not sure how to take this.
 (Which table?)
 - _Make an endpoint to delete a row to give you more control over your data_.
 The user has sufficient control over the data.
 Delete row's from which table?
 Also, an awfully powerful ability for a user to have.
+- _Based on your ER Diagram, you should try to add more columns to handle the amount of data that your app needs to handle_.
+Confusing statement.
+The ER diagram is a simplified version of what is going on.
+The number of columns is sufficient.
+We might be able to elaborate on users?

 ### Debated Responses
 - [ ] _Going to your home page reveals a row when it probably shouldn't_.
 Check if this is the case.